paayaw0/twitter_clone_api/tutorial.md

 ## **Chapter 1**
 ## Initial setup

-This includes setting up the database and configuring your test framework.
-In this tutorial we will use postgresql for our database and Rspec as our testing framework.
+This includes setting up the database and configuring your testing framework.
+In this tutorial we will use postgresql for our database and RSpec as our testing framework.
 We will also include the following gems related to testing
-    • database_cleaner
+    - database_cleaner
-    • shoulda_matchers
+    - shoulda_matchers
-    • factory_bot
+    - factory_bot

-First things first, create a directory and run the following command:
+First things first, create a directory(give it any name) and run the following command:

 ```
+mkdir rails_api_project

+cd rails_api_project

-rails new twitter_clone_api –api -T –database=postresql
+rails new twitter_clone_api --api -T --database=postresql

 cd twitter_clone_api

-bundle
+rails db:create
 ```
+The above series of commands creates your new rails api project with a given directory structure.
+The last command creates both our development and test databases.

 Now let’s go ahead and add these gems into the Gemfile and run bundle command again in the terminal.